tanter75/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The R-squared value of the linear model is 71.49%, which means that 71.49% the linear model will accurately predict the mpg for MechaCar prototypes.
 Conversely 28.51% of the linear model will not accurately predict the mpg of the MechaCar prototypes.
 In other words, the linear model will be incorrect more than 1 in every 4 times, which is not an acceptable level of reliability.
 Therefore the linear model is not effective in predicting mpg for the MechaCar prototypes.

+When we look at the results in the scatter plots the variability of the results of all measures impact on mpg clearly demonstrates that the correlation of the results is not strong enough to predict the mpg of the MechaCar prototypes.

 ![LM_MPG](https://user-images.githubusercontent.com/86161212/136434657-7b2a032d-44ee-486b-809b-e1c931102705.PNG)
 ![vehicle_weight_to_mpg](https://user-images.githubusercontent.com/86161212/136434674-1562907e-e83a-4842-8135-b88d61637243.png)
 ![spoiler_angle_to_mpg](https://user-images.githubusercontent.com/86161212/136435665-46ef4494-9293-434f-8144-e1947b6260f9.png)